Vatsim-Scandinavia/controlcenter/README.md

 - An environment that can host PHP websites, such as Apache, Ngnix or similar.
 - Comply with [Laravel 9 Requirements](https://laravel.com/docs/9.x/deployment#server-requirements)

-*Remember to build the composer, npm and setting up cron jobs as well.*
+*Remember to build the composer, npm and setting up cron jobs and clearing all caches as well.*

 ## Setup and install